argoproj/argo-cd/docs/tracking_strategies.md

 # Tracking and Deployment Strategies

-An ArgoCD application spec provides several different ways of track kubernetes resource manifests in git.
+An Argo CD application spec provides several different ways of track kubernetes resource manifests in git.
 This document describes the different techniques and the means of deploying those manifests to the target environment.

 ## HEAD / Branch Tracking

-If a branch name, or a symbolic reference (like HEAD) is specified, ArgoCD will continually compare live state against the resource manifests defined at the tip of the specified branch or the deferenced commit of the symbolic reference.
+If a branch name, or a symbolic reference (like HEAD) is specified, Argo CD will continually compare live state against the resource manifests defined at the tip of the specified branch or the deferenced commit of the symbolic reference.

-To redeploy an application, a user makes changes to the manifests, and commit/pushes those the changes to the tracked branch/symbolic reference, which will then be detected by ArgoCD controller.
+To redeploy an application, a user makes changes to the manifests, and commit/pushes those the changes to the tracked branch/symbolic reference, which will then be detected by Argo CD controller.

 ## Tag Tracking

 If a tag is specified, the manifests at the specified git tag will be used to perform the sync comparison.
 This provides some advantages over branch tracking in that a tag is generally considered more stable, and less frequently updated, with some manual judgement of what constitutes a tag.

 To redeploy an application, the user uses git to change the meaning of a tag by retagging it to a different commit SHA.
-ArgoCD will detect the new meaning of the tag when performing the comparison/sync.
+Argo CD will detect the new meaning of the tag when performing the comparison/sync.

 ## Commit Pinning